-7.1 Raising concerns / Whistleblowing
+7.1 Raising concerns / whistleblowing

-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and know that such concerns will be taken seriously by the senior leadership team.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and know that such concerns will be taken seriously by the Senior Leadership Team and Board of Trustees.
 Staff members should raise any concerns at the earliest opportunity with the Director of Programmes and Development, or directly to the Chief Executive.
 All staff must be familiar with the Youth Adventure Trust Whistleblowing Policy which contains further information and details on who to contact if they do not feel able to raise concerns internally, or have concerns about the way their report is being handled.

-If volunteers are concerned about poor practice or conduct, they should report the matter to the Programme Manager, Mentoring Manager or Volunteer Manager as soon as possible.
-They will take any further action required, including reporting to the Director of Programmes & Development and ensuring any individuals concerned are removed from contact with young people pending further investigation.
-In the absence of one of these staff members, or if the concern is in relation to them or if they would prefer, they should report the matter directly to the Director of Programmes & Development or Chief Executive.
+If volunteers are concerned about poor practice or conduct, they should report the matter to the Programme, Mentoring or Volunteer Manager as soon as possible.
+They will take any further action required, including reporting to the Director of Programmes & Development and ensuring where relevant any individuals concerned are removed from contact with young people pending further investigation.
+In the absence of one of these staff members, or if the concern is in relation to them or if they would prefer, they should report the matter directly to the Director of Programmes & Development or the Chief Executive.
 In their absence or if the matter is concerning them, they should contact a member of the Board of Trustees, or the appropriate external agency, who will take the necessary further action.
-Key contact details can be found in Appendix X.
+Key contact details can be found in Appendix IX.